GMiles1349/ObjectPascal-Tools/TDynArray/README.md

 If `aLength` is <= `Size` then no operations are performed.

 **`PushBack(const Value: T)`**<br>
+Adds 1 useable element with a value of `Value` to the end of the array and increments `Size` by 1.
+If the new value of `Size` would excede `MaxSize`, then memory is reallocated at twice the size needed to store the useable elements.

 **`PushBack(const Values: Array of T)`**<br>
+Adds a number of useable elements to the end of the array equal to the length of `Values` and increments `Size` by the same amount.
+If the new value of `Size` would excede `MaxSize`, then memory is reallocated at twice the size needed to store the useable elements.

 **`PushFront(const Value: T)`**<br>